 How Do You Store Cheesecake Bars?

 These tasty pumpkin cheesecake bars will need to be kept refrigerated except for when you are serving them.
-They should never set out for longer than 2 hours.
-If the bars are going to set out longer than 2 hours, they need to be placed on ice.
-Otherwise, they will begin to spoil rapidly.
+I keep all of my low carb dessert recipes in the fridge but cheesecake, in general, should always be refrigerated.
 The cheesecake bars will last 3-4 days in the fridge.

 - 2 cups pecans